TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ## IDE (CCS) {#ethfw_instal_ccs}

--# Install Code Composer Studio and setup a <b>Target Configuration</b> for use with J721E EVM.(refer to @ref ccs_setup_top)
+-# Install Code Composer Studio and setup a <b>Target Configuration</b> for use with J721E EVM.

--# Refer to the instructions in @ref ccs_setup_top section for Code Code Composer and emulation packs installation as well as Target Configuration File creation.
+-# Refer to the instructions in @ref ccs_setup_top section for Code Code Composer and emulation packs installation as well as Target Configuration file creation.

 [Back To Top](@ref ethfw_c_ug_top)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Installation Steps {#ethfw_instal_steps}